Vice-President, Programs and Performance

 Programs and planning staff help to develop key corporate documents such as the strategic roadmap, annual corporate plans, briefs to the House of Commons and Senate committees and budget proposals to the Government of Canada.
 This process is informed by regular interaction and consultation with the research community, policy makers and other relevant stakeholders.

 A key aspect of program delivery is the CFI’s structured merit-review process.
 The programs and planning team recruits experts from all around the world to review proposals submitted to the CFI.
 The review process varies according to the fund under which the proposal is submitted, the size of the requested investment and the complexity of the proposal.

-The evaluation and outcome assessment (EOA) team supports the CFI’s commitment to informed decision making and public accountability by providing leadership, support and advice on matters related to outcome assessment, corporate performance measurement, data mining, data management, and program evaluation.
+The performance, analytics and evaluation (PAE) team supports the CFI’s commitment to evidence-informed decision-making and public accountability by providing leadership, support and advice on matters related to corporate performance measurement, data mining, data management, outcome assessment and program evaluation.

 The team also conducts rigorous assessment and analyses of the outcomes and impacts of CFI investments in research infrastructure.
 This demonstrates the relevance, effectiveness and results of these investments to the CFI Board of Directors, the Government of Canada, other key stakeholders and the Canadian public.